yalsaffar/S3TVR/readme.md

 ## Project Overview

-Seamless Speech-to-Speech Translation with Voice Replication (S3TVR) is an advanced AI cascaded feamework designed for real-time speech-to-speech translation while maintaining the speaker's voice characteristics.
-This project balances latency and output quality, focusing on English and Spanish languages, and involves multiple open-source models and algorithms.
-The system is optimized for local execution, allowing for dynamic and efficient voice translation.
+**Seamless Speech-to-Speech Translation with Voice Replication (S3TVR)** is an advanced AI cascaded feamework designed for real-time speech-to-speech translation while maintaining the speaker's voice characteristics in a **Zero-shot** fashion.
+This project balances latency and output quality, focusing on **English** and **Spanish** languages, and involves multiple open-source models and algorithms.
+The system is optimized for local execution, allowing for dynamic and efficient voice translation with an **average latency of ~ 3 seconds per sentence**.

 <div align="center">